How to Find & Hire Tour and Activity Employees

 Online Job Boards

-There are a lot of online job boards out there, such as LinkedIn, Indeed, Monster, Ziprecruiter, Adventure Job Board, etc. Conduct research to find out which pages will be the most successful.
+There are a lot of online job boards out there, such as LinkedIn, Indeed, Monster, CoolWorks, Ziprecruiter, Adventure Job Board, and others.
+Conduct research to find out which pages will be the most successful for your specific listings.

 You can do this by searching for similar positions in your area.
 For instance, Google search “haunted walking tour guide in New Orleans” and see which job boards pop up first.